pola-rs/polars-book/CONTRIBUTING.md

 ### Content formatting

 The `Python` code is checked and linted using [`black`](https://github.com/psf/black).
-The recommended way is to run the black before commiting:
+The recommended way is to run the black before committing:

 ```shell
 $ black .